Start by clicking on "Fill out the template"

 In this notice, details about why the payment is required shall be entered, such as a description of the services that were rendered and the date on which they were rendered.
 Additional information will be requested, such as whether or not the payment was past due, and form will be populated accordingly.

-When this form is complete, it is a good idea to print it so that it may be sent to the client.
+When this form is complete, it should be printed so that it may be sent to the client.

 There are no laws outlining what must be put into a Notice of Funds Due in the United States.
 It's best practice to include as much information as possible to give the client an accurate picture of why they need to remit the funds.